Los Angeles council member involved in fight with activist - NewsBreak

 Los Angeles council member involved in fight with activist

-LOS ANGELES (AP) — A Los Angeles City Council member embroiled in a scandal over racist remarks and an activist fought at a Friday night holiday event.
+A Los Angeles City Council member was involved in a fight with an activist at a holiday event Friday night.

-The activist and Kevin de León got into an altercation at a toy giveaway and holiday tree lighting at Lincoln Park, the Los Angeles Times reported.
+The altercation involving Kevin de León occurred at a toy giveaway and holiday tree lighting at Lincoln Park, the Los Angeles Times reported.

-Earlier on Friday, de León attended his first City Council meeting in nearly two months following a scandal that erupted after a recording surfaced in October of former council President Nury Martinez, outgoing Councilman Gil Cedillo, de León and a labor union leader participating in a closed-door meeting in which racist language was used to mock colleagues while the participants schemed to protect Latino political strength in council districts.

-Martinez resigned.
-Cedillo lost a June election and his last day in office is Monday.
-De León has apologized and said he has no plans to resign.

-De León said in a statement to the newspaper that he was assaulted Friday night, while activists said the council member was the aggressor.
+León said in a statement to the newspaper that he was assaulted, while activists said the council member was the aggressor.

 The Times reported two local activist organizations, RootsAction and J-TOWN Action and Solidarity, posted a video on Twitter showing a portion of the incident between De León and a man identified as Jason Reedy, a People’s City Council organizer.